BGP-Sisdis/back-end/README.md

 ## Description

-This is the source code for the Byzantine General Problem Simulator that solves problems with the Oral Message Algorithm.
+This is the source code for Server-Side Application of Byzantine General Problem Simulator that solves problems with the Oral Message Algorithm.
 You can get the result of the Byzantine General Problem and see the generals' log.

 ## Tech Stack